 From your answer, the interviewer will assess if you are pursuing finance management as a career simply to earn or because you share the same perspective on core objectives and principles of financial management.

 Tip 1: Relate your ideas with the objectives of financial management.

 Tip 2: Highlight the legal significance of financial management for business.

-“Financial management is important for every company, no matter what scope, as it helps run a business successfully.
-Enough supply of funds, managing shareholders’ ROIs, framing financial policies, filing tax returns, and fulfilling legal requirements, and ensuring financial control helps a business meet organizational and legal demands.”
+“Financial management is important for every company, regardless of scope, as it helps run a business successfully.
+Enough supply of funds, managing shareholders’ ROIs, framing financial policies, filing tax returns, fulfilling legal requirements, and ensuring financial control helps a business meet organizational and legal demands.”

 5. Can a Company be in a Huge Trouble but Still Show Positive Cash Flows?

 Here, the interviewer wants to judge how well you know the techniques and tactics of maintaining the organizational reputation to ensure you do not lose existing clients.

 Tip 1: Answer by your knowledge and experience.

 “It is possible for a company to reflect positive cash flows but be in huge financial trouble.
 While there are several ways to do so, two significant ones can be showing improvements in working capital (by selling inventory but delaying payables) and a lack of revenues in the pipeline.
 These can help a company save its public reputation in the hour of need.”